diyefi/Puma-HowTo/doc/spin1/post_PCB_modifications.md

 ### Spin1 Specific Modifications

 #### Mod.A
-/-- 337x260 img/placeholder_image.png "Close up view of cutting this trace"
-- Cutting the traces around the ignitor drives to allow stronger drivers to be added.
---/
+/-- 337x260 img/placeholder_image.png "To be removed, for non hacking PCB mod" --/